-An alternative approach is to use the opensource UK Planit website, which has Croydon’s planning data going back to 1999 and has most other local authorities from the United Kingdom.
+An alternative approach is to use the open-source UK Planit website, which has Croydon’s planning data from 1999 and has most other local authorities from the United Kingdom.

 Latest News on Planning Issues in Addiscombe & East Croydon

-Please find below a list of the major planning applications that have been submitted or where major developments in the Addiscombe West Ward may take place in the future.
+Please find below a list of the central planning applications that have been submitted or where significant developments in the Addiscombe West Ward may occur.

 Croydon Area Remodelling Scheme (CARS): East Croydon Station rebuild and Tackling the Croydon Bottleneck

-Latest information: Public Consultation on Network Rail’s CARS proposals completed in 2020.
-Network Rail needs financial support from the Government to progress the rebuild of East Croydon and unblock the Croydon bottleneck at Selhurst Triangle and replace Windmill Bridge.
+Latest information: Public Consultation on Network Rail’s CARS proposals was completed in 2020.
+Network Rail needs financial support from the Government to progress the rebuild of East Croydon, unblock the Croydon bottleneck at Selhurst Triangle, and replace Windmill Bridge.

 Latest article: See article from September 2020 Unblock the Croydon Bottleneck – Addiscombe West

 Good background information can be found on the London Reconnections Website, particularly A Study in Sussex (part 15): East Croydon revisited – again! – London Reconnections